yyu1230/Tencent-Spark/README.md

 Please Note:
 * Most of the content is in Chinese, as the programmes were conducted in Chinese.
-* This is just a DUMP of some highlights and materials.
+* This is just a DUMP of highlights and materials.
 It is not carefully compiled nor contains everything (or even every important thing).